Sighopss/Algonquin-Code-Base/lab2.md

 ## 1. Deployment on PaaS (Platform as a Service)

-In a PaaS deployment, the cloud provider manages most of the infrastructure, allowing developers to focus primarily on the application and data.
+In a PaaS deployment, the cloud provider manages most of the infrastructure, which allows developers to focus primarily on the application and data.
 Providers include Heroku, Render, and Azure App Service.

 - The **React frontend** runs in the users browser
 - The **Flask backend** is deployed as a managed application service
 - **Postgres** is provided as a managed database service by the cloud provider
-- **Application-level firewalls** protect the services, and a **cloud load balancer** distributes incoming traffic automatically(prevent DDOS)
+- **Application-level firewalls** protect the services, and a **cloud load balancer** distributes incoming traffic automatically(preventing potential DDOS)

-**Key Points:**
+**Key Pointers:**
 - The cloud provider handles servers, operating system updates, scaling, and high availabilities
 - Users focus on maintaining application code and database configuration
 - Ideal for rapid deployment, simplified scaling, and reduced operational overhead